piisalie/cannot_into_computers/source/articles/2015-10-22-on-selling-used-cars-with-postgres.html.markdown

 ```

+We're selecting the same varied group of makes and models, as in the Ruby example.
+Things tend to get a little odd as the table size grows.
+The query is quite performant,
+(even on tables over 100_000) but does not always give the results I'd prefer / expect.

-One weakness of this approach is we always get the same ordering of results.
+Another weakness of this approach is we always get the same ordering of results.
+So if
+we wanted to show the user a different selection of vehicles on the next visit it can't
-Perhaps in a later exercise I'll remedy that and add some additional features.
+quite deliver.
+Perhaps in a later exercise I'll try and find solutions to these problems.

-Code from this can be found [here](https://gist.github.com/piisalie/c913bdbfcf9211d9f927)
+Code from this post can be found [here](https://gist.github.com/piisalie/c913bdbfcf9211d9f927)

+Changes for this article can be found [here](https://github.com/piisalie/cannot_into_computers/commits/master/source/articles/2015-10-22-on-selling-used-cars-with-postgres.html.markdown)

 Notes:

+* This only SORT OF works, and need further improvements.
 * This is probably totally wrongheaded and my SQL is terrible.
 * I welcome corrections in the form of issues or PRs on this blog's [repo](https://github.com/piisalie/cannot_into_computers)
 * I actually drive a Toyota Camry with ~200_000miles.

+Special thanks to [Nathan Long](https://twitter.com/sleeplessgeek) for proof
+reading, feedback, corrections, and being a generally awesome person.